cloudmobi/CloudmobiSSP/ios-sdk.md

 ```
     /**
      * To get the Native ads , You Custom Ad View should inherit CTNativeAd
-     * Because GDPR, advertising Angle the need to manually add touch events, media can be opened by safai choices_link_url returns.Angle using ADsignImage object
+     * Because GDPR, you need to add touch events to the ad choices in the corner. user click the ad choices in the corner and it can be opened by safai choices_link_url.Ad choices uses ADsignImage object
      * @param slot_Id       Native Ad SlotID
      * @param delegate      declare that ViewController implements the CTNativeAdDelegate protocol
      * @param WHRate        Request image rate